Bioconductor/CSAMA/notes-for-2018.md

 Proteomics:
 - start-to-end workflow about one specific proteomcis experiment: for example spatial proteomics and machine learning.
+- use full lecture to explain basics of MS and prot

 Annotation across omics domains
 - example: KEGG for genes and metabolite
 - EndDB: proteins and genes/transcripts

+May be a 'bring your own data' session?